320+ General knowledge questions and answers to choose from for your virtual quiz

 Be the king or queen of the quiz by using asking these questions for your audience...

-As we’re all now in a slightly different swing of things, it’s become extremely popular of an evening (or in the day, we’re not judging you) to organise a virtual pub quiz on your favourite video chat.
-Whether it’s Google Hangouts, Zoom, Skype, House Party or Facebook Messenger, the sound of quizzing and laughter is currently reverberating around the internet as the grey matter is flexed and fun had.

-But for every quiz, there must be a quizmaster – and for every quizmaster, there must be questions!
+In trying times, it’s a great excuse to have a laugh and a great way to keep your brain active, so why not join in the run?

+If you’re looking to organise a virtual quiz of your own, then you’ll be needing some top quiz questions that’ll both entertain your fellow quizzers and get them thinking.

-So, if it is your turn to host the quiz, please, don’t panic.
-We’re here for you with a general knowledge quiz (and answers) that will get the party started wherever you’re hosting your event.
+Short on inspiration?
+Don’t panic.
+We’ve got your back, with more than enough general knowledge quiz questions (and answers) to help get the party started – wherever, whenever and however you’re hosting your event.

-Below are lots of categories of questions from TV, music and film to food and drink, geography and sport (and a lot in between).
-If you want more questions from a category, all you have to do is click through to the corresponding quiz.
-We’ve also provided all the answers after each round, so it couldn’t be easier.
-The result – quiz pleasure for many, many quizzes for a long time to come.
+Below you’ll find over 300 questions sorted by category – from TV, music and film to food and drink, geography and sport (and many more inbetween).
+If you want more questions from a particular category, all you have to do is click through to the corresponding quiz.
+We’ve also provided all the answers after each round, to make things real easy for you.

+So go forth armed with all the general knowledge questions you’ll ever need… Happy quizzing!

 General knowledge questions and answers